trevordbunch/cis411_lab3/labreports/LAB_mcjo163.md

    - Running this query instead of the original returns (likely the same) results in 0.4 seconds rather than 52 seconds.
    ![query improvement](/assets/extra_credit.png)
 3. Check in those changes and **note your solution(s)** in your lab report.
+   - I made no code changes, so I'm not sure if this is what you were looking for for this.
+But, it did dramatically improve the response time.